 What to Expect at Your Consultation

-Once recommendations have been made, you will be provided with financial details, along with a suggested plan of action should you decide to take the next step towards breast surgery.
+At the end of your appointment, you will receive a cost estimate for your procedure along with a suggested plan of action should you decide to take the next step towards breast lift surgery.

 How Breast Lift is Performed